Pi4J/pi4j.github.io/content/featured-projects/joystick-game.md

 3) Know the meaning of pins on your package :
    - This is the hardest part of understanding how an IC work, but quick looking on an internal diagram may be insightful :

-4) Know the max capacity of voltage input pins before wiring up :
+4) Know the max rating of voltage input pins (Vdd, Vref, Analog channels) before wiring up :
+   - VDD-Max-Rating = 5v5.
+   - VREF-Max-Raing = 5v5, min-working-voltage = 2v7.
+   - Analog-CH-max-Rating =
+   - Max-Clock-Rating =
+   - Error-
 5) Have some fun with the IC.

 ## Wiring Up